 The general process for both authorizing and appropriating legislation is identical: the bills are introduced, approved by the committee of jurisdiction (sometimes after approval by a subcommittee), and then approved by the entire representative body of the House or Senate.
 If both House and Senate have approved bills on the same subject, a reconciliation process must occur to reconcile any differences between them.
-Overseeing the reconciliation process is a conference committee of jurisdiction.
+Overseeing the reconciliation process is a conference committee comprised of members of each the House and the Senate committees of jurisdiction.
 If the bill as reconciled is different than the bill originally approved by either the House or Senate, then the House or Senate must approve the revised bill.
 Only after each body of Congress has approved an identical bill can the bill be transmitted to the President for signature.